tsmx/obis-reader/README.md

   - typically stored in a larger interval, e.g. every 5 minutes, specified by the configuration parameter `intervals.persistValuesMinutes`
   - stored without any TTL limit

-Two configurations can be used for testing/devolping and production use.
+Two configurations can be used for testing/developing and production use.
 For that, create two configuration files under `/conf` following the given example file.

 - `config-prod.json`
   - used when running with environment parameter `NODE_ENV=production`
 - `config-dev.json`
   - used when `NODE_ENV` is not present or has any other value than `production`
   - hint: define a transport of type `LocalFileTransport` in the development config and use the delivered example SML file under `/test/ed300l.dat` so you don't need a permanent connection to your smart-meter when developing
-  - hint: set `intervals.persistValuesMinutes` to `-1` in a development configuration to ignore this interval and always generate and stored the `obisValue` when reading data
+  - hint: set `intervals.persistValuesMinutes` to `-1` in a development configuration to ignore this interval and always generate and store both - the `obisValue` and `obisActual` - when reading data

 ## Running on a Raspberry Pi